Tamoxifen: what you should and shouldn’t avoid

 Flaxseed

-Like soya, flaxseeds also contain phytoestrogens, which have caused concern for women with breast cancer over the years.
+Like soy, flaxseeds also contain phytoestrogens, which have caused concern for women with breast cancer over the years.
 However, current evidence seems to suggest that flaxseeds are safe for people who are on tamoxifen.
-Not only are they safe, but also like soya, flaxseeds may, in fact, be beneficial to those with breast cancer and who are on tamoxifen, with studies suggesting that its consumption may reduce the risk, growth and recurrence of breast cancer 19, 20, 21,22, 23.
+Not only are they safe, but also like soy, flaxseeds may, in fact, be beneficial to those with breast cancer and who are on tamoxifen, with studies suggesting that its consumption may reduce the risk, growth and recurrence of breast cancer 19, 20, 21,22, 23.

 Tangerine

 Tangerines and other citrus peels contain a chemical called tangeretin, which has been shown to reduce the effectiveness of tamoxifen 24.
 However, the actual flesh of the fruit contains a lot less tangeretin than the peel, so eating moderate amounts of tangerines and other such citrus fruits should be okay.
-You may want to be more careful with the amount of marmalades you consume, however, as these tend to include the peel.
+You may want to be more careful with the amount of marmalade you consume, however, as these tend to include the peel.

 Is there anything that I can eat or drink to boost the effectiveness of tamoxifen?